 Technology PSA: If your site isn’t mobile friendly, then it absolutely needs to be.
-Google’s Mobilegeddon became a real thing as of April 21, 2015.
+Google’s Mobilegeddon started affecting nonprofit websites back in 2015.

 Design trends: Is your site so 2000?
 If it’s time for a makeover, then it’s helpful to find examples of sites you like (or don’t like).
 Keep in mind that the latest and greatest trends may not always be the best solutions for your site (example: obvious drop shadows).

 The third most popular reason for a redesign is to generate more online traffic.
 Some helpful insight: There’s a difference between boosting traffic and boosting user engagement.
 A redesign alone isn’t going to bring more traffic, but upping user engagement – increasing online donations or more newsletter signups – is a task that a redesign can realistically tackle.

 3. Gather Your Content/Assets